 - Typically investments in buildings and equipment are temporary in nature.
 While the building and equipment will continue, the actual expenditures on these items tend to be one time or of a short-term, non-recurring nature, as opposed to be year-over-year expenditures.
 Thus it is important that we distinguish these impacts from those that are recurring.

 For example, LSU just opened up a state-of-the-art new College of Statistics at a cost of $50M.
-We can run this through an Industry Output Event in Sector 55 - Construction of new educational and vocational structures.
+We can run this through an Industry Output Event in Industry 53 - Construction of new educational and vocational structures.

 Our Event screen now is fully populated with all of the information we have from LSU.
 When creating a long list of Events as in this example, give each a name that is easy to remember so that using the FILTERS button on the Results screens is straightforward.